-From fiscal 2016 until fiscal 2021, our company started operations in various delivery centers in the Philippines which are eligible for tax exemption benefits expiring between 2020 and 2024.
-Following the expiry of the tax benefits, income generated by the Philippines subsidiary will be taxed at the prevailing special tax rate, which currently is 5.0% on gross profit.
-As per The Corporate Recovery and Tax Incentives for Enterprises Act ("CREATE") which is effective from April, 2021, enterprises will be taxed at 5% on gross profit for a fixed period of 10 years.
-The CREATE will not have any impact with respect to units claiming existing tax benefits.
-The company will continue to enjoy tax benefits till fiscal 2024 and following the expiry of tax benefits, the income would be taxed at the special rate of 5% on gross profits.
+From fiscal 2016 until fiscal 2022, our company started operations in various delivery centers in the Philippines which are eligible for tax exemption benefits expiring between 2020 and 2026.
+Following the expiry of the tax benefits, income generated by the Philippines subsidiary will be taxed at the prevailing special tax rate, which currently is 5% on gross profit.
+As per the Corporate Recovery and Tax Incentives for Enterprises Act ("CREATE") which is effective from April, 2021, enterprises will be taxed at 5% on gross profit for a fixed period of 10 years.